Skip to Main Content

 Data Sharing Mandates

-As with public access, most funding agencies require open data or data sharing.
-Those that don’t typically require at least a data management plan.
+Most funding agencies require open data or data sharing, or the very least, at least a data management plan.
 These mandates usually apply only to scientific data and explicitly exclude personally identifiable information.
-Unlike the policies on research papers, open data policies typically identify pre-approved repositories and sometimes require that specific repositories must be used.
+Some open data policies also identify pre-approved repositories and sometimes require that specific repositories must be used.

-Because of the new OSTP directive, various agencies will be updating their polices at irregular intervals over the next year or so.
-Because of this, the best resource for discovering what the current requirements are for each funding agency is to use one of the resources listed below.
+These policies are often updated at irregular intervals.
+Because of this, the best way to discover what the current requirements are for any funding agency is to use one of the resources listed below

 Compliance with OA Mandates